 Starring Home and Away's Lincoln Younes and inspired by the autobiography of nightclub owner John Ibrahim, Last King of the Cross will give viewers a thrill watching debauchery unfold in the familiar setting of Sydney's most infamous party scene.
 Watch it here.

 We don’t care if you’re into the video game that is Halo or not—you need to watch this series.
 It is absolute fire.
 This show follows Master Chief, a cybernetically enhanced super-soldier who defends humanity from the alien Covenant in the 26th Century.
 It's action-packed, set in a dystopian future and contains some damn incredible visuals.
 Watch it here.

 Two Weeks To Live

 Two Weeks To Live is a darkly comic tale of love and revenge born from a harmless prank that goes terribly wrong.
 Game Of Thrones’ Maisie Williams plays Kim, an early 20-something oddball who, since the murder of her father, has lived off-grid in the wilderness with her doomsday-prepping mother Tina (Fleabag’s Sian Clifford).
 Feeling compelled to go on a belated coming-of-age adventure, Kim sets out to find her dad’s killer.
 Things get complicated when she meets brothers Nicky and Jay, and the trio set in motion a chaotic series of events that puts all their lives in danger.
+Watch it here.